-Each year, an increasing number of single women are undergoing fertility treatment to become a mum.
+Each year, an increasing number of single women undergo fertility treatment to become a mum.
 You may choose this option for a number of reasons.
-Perhaps you have not found ‘Mr Right’ and are conscious of the effect age has on fertility.
-Maybe you are considering freezing your eggs as ‘insurance’ for the years to come.
+Perhaps you have not found ‘Mr Right’ and are conscious of the effect age has on fertility, or maybe you are considering freezing your eggs as ‘insurance’ for the years to come.

 Whatever your reason, Queensland Fertility Group offers you the chance to become a mother through a range of treatment options.
 With a balance of science and sensitivity, you can rely on our team to help you start your family.

 How can I get pregnant with donor sperm?

 When determining which type of treatment is best for you, firstly you need to determine when you want to start your family.

 If you want to fall pregnant now, your options are:

 To help determine your most suitable treatment, your QFG Fertility Specialist will assess and discuss with you: